 Comment: Letter grade only.
 DENT 208 may not be audited.
 DENT 208 may not be taken credit/no credit.
+Liability insurance must be in effect for clinical courses.

 DENT 208 students will spend approximately 80 hours in general practice clinical externship and at least 120 hours rotating through specialty areas such as Orthodontics, Endodontics, Periodontics, Pedodontics, Oral Maxillofacial Surgery and Prosthodontics.
 Students may also elect to work in a clinic that serves special needs patients exclusively or in a nursing home setting.